SuyogKapse/Threat-Protection-with-XDR/Labguide/Module 5/Lab-01.md

-# Lab 07 - Mitigate threats using Microsoft 365 Defender
+# Lab 07 - Mitigate threats using Microsoft 365 Defender [READ ONLY]

+> **Note:** `This lab is provided in a read-only format for the incident investigation section, as it may take approximately 24–48 hours for incidents to appear in the Microsoft Defender portal after alert generation.
+If incidents are not available within the lab timeframe, you can still follow the documented steps to understand the incident management workflow and portal experience.
+Alternatively, navigate to the Incidents & Alerts > Alerts page to verify whether any related alerts have been generated during the lab session.`

 ## Lab scenario